lbrdar/drone-stabilization/README.md

 There are two available branches, one contains stabilization solution and the second one contains solution for wall detection.
 Choose the one you need and clone it.

-After succesfully cloning desired branch, follow this instruction to set up solution:
+After succesfully cloning the desired branch, follow these instructions to set up solution:

 - connect to your drone's wi-fi network
 - `cd` to root of project